 Most of the English taught study programmes, still not all, offer tuition-waiver scholarships.
 The tuition-waiver scholarship covers the tuition fee if the student meets the nominal study load requirement.
 Nominal study load is completed if no more than 6 credits are missing from the 30 ECTS workload per semester.
 If students on tuition-waiver study places fail to complete sufficient amount of credits per semester, they have to pay for the credits not earned.

-The tuition-waiver scholarships are allocated at the time of admission.
+NB!
+There is no separate application for tuition-waiver scholarships, the tuition-waiver scholarships are allocated at the time of admission according to the general ranking list.
 It will be noted in the admission letter whether a student is granted a tuition-waiver scholarship or a tuition fee based study place (needs to pay for studies).